deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

 ## What scaling type should I prefer?

 1. The typical use-cases of a [classic](#classic-resource-consumption-based-scaling) type are pretty obvious.
-1. Suppose you have a single application, the source of metrics is located inside the Namespace, and it is associated with one of the objects.
-In this case, we recommend using the [custom](#custom-metrics-based-scaling) Namespace-scoped metrics.
+1. Suppose you have a single application, the source of metrics is located inside the namespace, and it is associated with one of the objects.
+In this case, we recommend using the [custom](#custom-metrics-based-scaling) namespace-scoped metrics.
-1. Use [custom](#custom-metrics-based-scaling) Cluster-wide metrics if multiple applications use the same metric associated with one of the objects, and the metric's source belongs to the Application Namespace.
+1. Use [custom](#custom-metrics-based-scaling) Cluster-wide metrics if multiple applications use the same metric associated with one of the objects, and the metric's source belongs to the application namespace.
 Such metrics can help you combine common infrastructure components into a separate ("infra") Deployment.
-1. Use [external](#using-external-metrics-with-hpa) metrics if the source of the metric does not belong to the App Namespace.
+1. Use [external](#using-external-metrics-with-hpa) metrics if the source of the metric does not belong to the application namespace.
 These can be, for example, cloud provider or SaaS-related metrics.

-**Caution!** We strongly recommend using either Option 1. ([classic](#classic-resource-consumption-based-scaling) metrics) or Option 2. ([custom](#custom-metrics-based-scaling) metrics defined in the Namespace).
+**Caution!** We strongly recommend using either Option 1. ([classic](#classic-resource-consumption-based-scaling) metrics) or Option 2. ([custom](#custom-metrics-based-scaling) metrics defined in the namespace).
 In this case, you can define the entire configuration of the application (including the autoscaling logic) in the repository of the application.
 Options 3 and 4 should only be considered if you have a large collection of identical microservices.

 ## Classic resource consumption-based scaling